ryjen/ryjen/README.md

 I have a lot of old crap here, just watch where you are walking and don't tread it all over my day job.

-Ask about my private repositories if you like:
+Ask about my private half baked repositories if you like:

 * scrabble algorithms and iOS AR/ML board solver
 * competitive programming and other code kata